-Like most Mediterranean herbs, rosemary can tolerate a wide variety of soils but does best in light, well drained conditions.
+Like most Mediterranean herbs, rosemary can tolerate a wide variety of soils but does best in light, well-drained conditions.
 Plants require plenty of light and protection from frost.
 Rosemary thrives in containers and can be grown year-round in a sunny window.
-Learn about container gardening here.
+Read our article container gardening to learn more.

 How to Plant

-Sow seeds indoors under plant grow lights several months before setting outdoors.
+Sow seeds indoors under plant lights several months before setting outdoors.
 Germination occurs in 2-3 weeks and the seedlings grow very slowly.
-Do not over water.
+Do not overwater.
 Rosemary has tender roots and care should be taken at transplanting time not to disturb them.
 To propagate established plants, take cuttings of semi-woody growth in spring or fall.
 To prevent wilting, place cuttings in water as soon as they are removed from the plant.
-Rosemary benefits from frequent pruning at any time of year; do not hesitate to cut it back severely (watch How to Grow an Herb Garden — video).
+Rosemary benefits from frequent pruning at any time of year; do not hesitate to cut it back severely (watch our video How to Grow an Herb Garden).

 Harvest leaves anytime throughout the year for fresh use.
 Pick in the morning for best flavor.
 Cut 3-4 inches from one branch rather than cutting 1/2 inch from a number of branches.
 To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.

 Rosemary is susceptible to whitefly and spider mites.
 Keep an eye out for these pests and apply least-toxic, natural pest controls when necessary.
 Damp conditions will encourage botrytis rot.
 Remove infected plants to prevent spread of the disease.